anjalibh100/Data-Analysis-with-SQL/README.md

 Source : Retail Sales Data

-Tools : MySQL Workbench
+The code was run in MySQL Workbench.
 Data imported by running sql commands in the MySQL workbench ver 8.0